NYFalls.com - Upstate NY Waterfalls, Nature and Photography

-Devil's Hole State Park is located on the American side of the Niagara River, next to Whirlpool State Park, just few miles north of Niagara Falls near Lewiston in Niagara County, New York
+Location: Devil’s Hole State Park is located on the American side of the Niagara River, next to Whirlpool State Park, just few miles north of Niagara Falls near Lewiston in Niagara County, New York.

 Directions from the south (Niagara Falls): Take the Robert Moses State Parkway north to the State Park.

-: It is best to use Google Directions.
+Directions from the east: It is best to use Google Maps.

 Parking: Parking is available in two lots near the park entrance on the Robert Moses State Parkway.
 There are both northbound and southbound lots.
 If one is full, pass it, turn around and try the lot for the opposite direction.
 For the northbound lot, there is a pedestrian bridge allowing pedestrians to easily cross the parkway.
 There is parking for nearly 80 cars.

-Seasons: Devil's Hole State Park is open year-round.
+Seasons/Hours: Devil’s Hole State Park is open year-round.
 Sections of the gorge trail may not be accessible (or safe) during times of heavy rain or snow.
+Dawn to dusk.
+The park and trails are not lit by artificial light.
+The gorge trail is very hazardous at night.

-Best season to visit: Autumn for the foliage and fishing.
+Best time to visit: Autumn for the foliage and fishing.
+Winter for fishing.
 Summer to get away from the tourist crowds at the Falls.

 Description